jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 _**Entering a Square.**_ To enter a square, you must have at least 1 square of movement left, even if the square is diagonally adjacent to the square you’re in.
 (The rule for diagonal movement sacrifices realism for the sake of smooth play.
 The [[Dungeon Master’s Guide]] provides guidance on using a [[more realistic approach]].)

-If a square costs extra movement, as a square of [[difficult terrain]] does, you must have enough movement left to pay for entering it.
+If a square costs extra movement, as a square of [[4.
+Resources/_Gameplay/CombatRef/Difficult Terrain]] does, you must have enough movement left to pay for entering it.
 For example, you must have at least 2 squares of movement left to enter a square of difficult terrain.

 _**Corners.**_ Diagonal movement can’t cross the corner of a wall, large tree, or other terrain feature that fills its space.